 The Accounting Department is responsible for the day-to-day recording of all financial information, control of all receipts and payments, internal management reporting and external financial reporting.
-The Capital Adequacy requirements monitoring.
+The Accounting Department is also responsible for the management accounts which are feeding into the Capital Adequacy requirements monitoring.